12 Most Popular Acronyms in Software Localization

 TMS is an acronym for Translation Management System.
 It is a software that helps with the management of translations in one or more languages.

-Translation Management Systems are used by companies to manage the process of translating text from one language to another.
+Companies use translation management systems to manage the process of translating text from one language to another.
 TMSs are helpful because they allow companies to translate documents, texts, and content in multiple languages at once and make sure that the text is translated accurately and in a timely manner.

 MT – Machine Translation